Samiksha-Ingole/Skin-Lesion-Detection-using-Deep-Learning-Approach/README.md

 # Skin-Lesion-Detection-using-Deep-Learning-Approach

-Applied Convolutional Neural Networks (CNNs) and some transfer learning models like VGG16, EfficientNET, MobileNet, and DenseNet to create a robust system for classifying skin lesions into specific categories.

-Addressed class imbalance and enhanced generalization with data preprocessing and augmentation.

-Used TensorFlow and Flask to build user friendly web application
+Applied Convolutional Neural Networks (CNNs) and some transfer learning models like VGG16, EfficientNET, MobileNet, and DenseNet to create a robust system for classifying skin lesions into specific categories.Addressed class imbalance and enhanced generalization with data preprocessing and augmentation.Used TensorFlow and Flask to build user friendly web application

 • Exploratory Data Analysis Code https://colab.research.google.com/drive/1xGKkr7PNW-aW-GqBhBLM3RGhNJhkSCOv?usp=drive_link